ThreatLabz/tools/nokoyawa/README.md

-# Nokoyawa Ransomware Decryption tool
+# Nokoyawa Ransomware 2.0 Decryption tool

 # Description
-This is a proof-of-concept decryptor for Nokoyawa ransomware.
+This is a proof-of-concept decryptor for the Rust-based variant of Nokoyawa ransomware.
 Note the Curve25519 private key is required to decrypt files.

 # Usage
 usage: nokoyawa_decryptor.py [-h] --path PATH -k PRIVATEKEY [--debug]